 Three times a year the Medical Examiner Department conducts a week-long seminar on medicolegal death investigation.
-All Fellows attend during their orientation.
+Fellows, schedules permitting, are encouraged to attend.
 Specialized crime laboratory sponsored seminars are also open to the Fellows.
 Although funding is usually not available for a national meeting outside of Florida, educational leave will be granted (schedules permitting) for the Fellow should they wish to attend at their own expense.
 Fellows may be sponsored, at the discretion of the Department Director, to attend the American Academy of Forensic Sciences (AAFS) Conference or the National Association of Medical Examiners (NAME) Conference, if they are presenting a paper or poster.
 Leave can be arranged to take the American Board of Pathology examination.

 Specialized lectures in specific topics are available to the Fellows and staff during the year on an ad hoc basis (topics have included radiology, anthropology, funeral practice, religion and ethics, and odontology).
+Weekly seminars at the medical school, especially those of the Department of

+Pathology, are also available.
 During the year, didactic information is available on matters of governmental administration (personnel management, budgeting, and the role of the Medical Examiner Department in local government).